AndreRudolph/impulsephp-doc/docs/components.md

     }</code>
 </pre>

-You also need to call the getClientData of the parent class (at least of AbstractComponent) since it contains necessary meta informations for the Impulse client engine.
+You also need to call the <span class="code-hint">getClientData</span> of the parent class (at least of AbstractComponent) since it contains necessary meta informations for the Impulse client engine.

-If the client should also be informed about changes of the message property, we can use the updateClientAttribute method as mentioned in the introduction.
+If the client should also be informed about changes of the message property, we can use the <span class="code-hint">updateClientAttribute</span> method as mentioned in the introduction.

 <div class="code-header">
 	<div class="container-fluid">